 Building classifications, on the other hand, tell us the nature of a specific building.
-Examples of building classifications are: one family home, condominium unit, game farm, vacant land, marina, library, etc.
+Examples of building classifications are one-family home, condominium unit, game farm, vacant land, marina, library, etc.

-Here’s where it can get complicated: just because a property is a single family home doesn’t mean it’s located in a residential zone.
+Here’s where it can get complicated: just because a property is a single-family home doesn’t mean it’s located in a residential zone.
 Have you ever driven down Sunrise Highway, Merrick Road, or Jericho Turnpike and seen a residential property next to some restaurants or a retail store?
 The zoning is likely not residential, but a residential property is still standing.

 In Nassau County, if you want to know the zoning code on an individual property, you need to contact the individual town, city, or village the property is located in.
 Sometimes you’ll need to show up in person to get the information.
 No big deal?
 There are three townships, two cities, and 64 incorporated villages in Nassau.
-That’s a lot of legwork if you’re looking for zoning codes on several properties.
+That’s a lot of legwork if you’re looking for Nassau County zoning codes on several properties.

-In fact, there’s really no excuse at all for getting it wrong, since GeoData Plus has already done all the work for you.
-We went to all of these towns, villages, and cities and created one unified zoning map for all of Nassau County.
-GeoData customers can just type in a property address and find the zoning code just by looking at the property report or seeing it on the map.
+In fact, there’s really no excuse at all for getting it wrong, since GeoData Plus has already done all the work.
+We went to all of these towns, villages, and cities and created one unified zoning map for all of Nassau County and added it to our map layers.

 GeoData Plus customers can just type in a property address and find the zoning code right on the property report.

 In addition, we’ve incorporated a zoning layer so that you can know all the zoning surrounding a particular property.